 - Keep it cool and check the clock: The sun’s strongest hours are between 10 a.m. and 2 p.m., so avoid the outdoors during these peak hours or find shade under a tree.

 - Dress for success: When the temperatures rise, light-colored, loose-fitting clothes are the best options for staying cool.
 A wide-brimmed hat will also help protect the face and scalp from sun exposure.

 - Avoid humidity: Humidity can keep sweat from evaporating, hindering the body’s internal cooling system from working properly.
 Remember to check the weather forecast and plan your day around the predictions.

 - Check yourself: Spending too much time in the sun can leave you feeling light headed, dizzy or even nauseous.
 If you begin to feel any of these symptoms tell someone, head for a cool environment and hydrate.
 Both the State of Illinois and the City of Chicago offer cooling centers during the summer months.
-Find a listing of cooling centers in your state or city.

 For more healthy tips throughout the summer connect with Northwestern Medicine on Twitter and Facebook.